speedlight/truffle-dapp-docker-compose/README.md

 docker-compose restart
 ```

-> Could be usefull to have `docker-compose logs -f` running on another terminal to see the output of the smart contracts recompiling and tests.
+> Could be useful to have `docker-compose logs -f` running on another terminal to see the output of the smart contracts recompiling and tests.

+### Development CI Pipeline
+For convenience there is a Jenkinsfile that automate this process so we can have a CI pipeline locally in a Jenkins container.